UbaidRussell/basic-HTTP-response-codes/README.md

 # basic-HTTP-response-codes

+This is a repository for basic HTTP response codes.
+It is a simple reference for developers to use when working with HTTP requests and responses.
+Feel free to use this as a reference for your project or to contribute to it.

 | Status Code | Meaning |
 |----------|----------|
 |   200(OK)  |  Standard response for a successful HTTP request |